pytorch/pytorch/docs/source/export.programming_model.rst

-:func:`torch.export.export` captures a graph representing your model by tracing its execution on "example" inputs and recording the PyTorch operations it observes while tracing, along with conditions observed along the traced path.
+:func:`torch.export.export` captures a graph representing your model by tracing its execution on "example" inputs and recording the PyTorch operations and conditions observed along the traced path.
 This graph can then be run on different inputs as long as they satisfy the same conditions.

 The basic output of :func:`torch.export.export` is a single graph of PyTorch operations, with associated metadata.
 The exact format of this output is